VykingDev/model-viewer/README.txt

 Upgrade docs by uploading new docs folder over the top of the existing one.
 Upgrade appropriate examples from VykingSneakerWindow.

+To Update Cloudfront with latest release
+Go to Cloudfront
+Select distribution E33UIF1FTFSRE2
+Go to the Invalidatins tab
+Create a new invalidation containing: /vyking-model-viewer/model-viewer.min.js

 Commit new release to git

 When on release branch: